kz26/balise/README.md

 * Python 3.3+ or 2.x with ipaddress module
 * MaxMind Python GeoIP module
 * Flask 0.10.x+
+* MaxMind GeoIP or GeoLite Legacy City and Organization/ASN datasets (both IPv4 and IPv6)

 ## Installation and setup